HomeSpan/HomeSpan/docs/NOW.md

   * either *sendSize* or *receiveSize* is set to greater than 200, or
   * both *sendSize* and *receiveSize* are set to 0, since there is no purpose for a SpanPoint that will neither transmit nor receive data

-**The following SpanPoint methods are used to transmit and receive messages from a SpanPoint object on one device to a corresponding SpanPoint object on the *other* device:**
+**The following SpanPoint methods are used to transmit and receive messages from a SpanPoint object on one device to a complementary SpanPoint object on the *other* device:**

 * `boolean send(const void *data)`